Utkarsh2577/Retail_Sales_Analysis/README.md

 WHERE rank = 1;
 '''

-Q8 Write a SQL query to find the top 5 customers based on the highest total sales:
+Q8 **Write a SQL query to find the top 5 customers based on the highest total sales**:
-'''SQL
+'''sql
 SELECT customer_id,
 		SUM (total_sale) AS top_sales
 		FROM sales